 A Study in Proxemics; the Slocum RiverProject

 In 1621, the Englishman and pilgrim, Edward Winslow, crossed a small stream outside of Plymouth Massachusetts to meet with the “king” of the local native population.
-This initial introduction grew into the most significant event in New England’s birth.
-The unusual friendship forged between these two men lasted over 50 years and created the partnership that allowed early colonists to thrive in the new World.
+This initial introduction grew into the most significant event in the establishment of the New England Colony.
+The unusual friendship created the partnership that permitted early colonists to live alongside the Wampanoag tribe for nearly 50 years.

 In a devastating turn of fate the Pilgrims who were saved from starvation by Massasoit went on to thrive, while the plight of Native Americans includes a history of abuse, violence and genocide at the hands of these very same newcomers.
 Here, in this quiet field, one can return to a brief moment of peace.

 each chair 38 x 22 x 24"